alitainfotech/3-part-coding-challenge/README.md

 # How to run the code

-The code is in simple Javascript file.
+The code is in simple Node server file.
 You can run it by the following command

-` $ node Q1.js`
+` $ node Q2.js`